araichev/vegehead/docs/donate.rst

-Tip Jar
+Donate
 =======
-If you like VegeHead and want to help keep it on the Internet, *you can now* by dropping a small tip into my jar:
+If you like VegeHead and want to help keep it on the Internet, *you can now* by making a small donation for web hosting:

 .. raw:: html